JasonBires/redditPicScraper/README.md

 * Downloading images based on metrics such as user score and number of comments
 * Traversing subreddits behind the "over18" page
 * A much better looking GUI (what exists is very bare bones)
+* Use the multiprocessing library to speed up file downloads and keep the user interface responsive

 Tools used in this project:
 * mechanize